Brain and spinal cord tumors are masses of abnormal cells in the brain or spinal cord that have grown out of control.

 To understand brain and spinal cord tumors, it helps to know about the normal structure and function of the central nervous system (CNS), which is the medical name for the brain and spinal cord.

-The brain is the center of thought, feeling, memory, speech, vision, hearing, movement, and much more.
+The brain is the center of thought, feeling, memory, speech, vision, hearing, movement, breathing, and much more.
 The spinal cord and special nerves in the head called cranial nerves help carry messages between the brain and the rest of the body.
 These messages tell our muscles how to move, transmit information gathered by our senses, and help coordinate the functions of our internal organs.

 The brain is protected by the skull.
 Likewise, the spinal cord is protected by the bones (vertebrae) of the spinal column.

 The brain and spinal cord are surrounded and cushioned by a special liquid, called cerebrospinal fluid (CSF).
-Cerebrospinal fluid is made by the choroid plexus, which is located in spaces within the brain called ventricles.
+Cerebrospinal fluid is made by the choroid plexus, which is found in spaces within the brain called ventricles.
 The ventricles and the spaces around the brain and spinal cord are filled with CSF.

 Cerebellum: The cerebellum lies under the cerebrum at the back part of the brain.
 It helps coordinate movement.
-Tumors of the cerebellum can cause problems with coordination in walking, trouble with precise movements of hands, arms, feet, and legs, problems swallowing or synchronizing eye movements, and changes in speech rhythm.

-Tumors in this critical area of the brain can cause weakness, stiff muscles, or problems with sensation, facial or eye movement, hearing, or swallowing.
-Double vision is a common early symptom of brain stem tumors, as are problems with coordination in walking.
 Because the brain stem is a small area that is so essential for life, it might not be possible to surgically remove tumors in this area.

 The brain and spinal cord have many kinds of tissues and cells, which can develop into different types of tumors.